Sebastian Thrun: Career and research

 In 1995 he joined the Computer Science Department at Carnegie Mellon University (CMU) as a research computer scientist.
 In 1998 he became an assistant professor and co-director of the Robot Learning Laboratory at CMU.
 As a faculty member at CMU, he co-founded the Master's Program in Automated Learning and Discovery, which later would become a Ph.D. program in the broad area of machine learning and scientific discovery.
 In 2001 Thrun spent a sabbatical year at Stanford University.
 He returned to CMU to an endowed professorship, the Finmeccanica Associate Professor of Computer Science and Robotics.

 Thrun left CMU in July 2003 to become an associate professor at Stanford University and was appointed as the director of SAIL in January 2004.
-From 2007–2011, Thrun was a full professor of computer science and electrical engineering at Stanford.
+From 2007 to 2011, Thrun was a full professor of computer science and electrical engineering at Stanford.
 On April 1, 2011, Thrun relinquished his tenure at Stanford to join Google as a Google Fellow.
-On January 23, 2012, he co-founded an online private educational organization, Udacity.
-He was a Google VP and Fellow, and worked on development of the Google driverless car system.
+On January 23, 2012, he co-founded an online private educational organization, Udacity, which produced massive open online courses.
+He was a Google VP and Fellow, and worked on development of the Google driverless car system, after winning DARPA Grand Challenge and finishing in second place in DARPA Urban Challenge as a professor.
 Thrun was interviewed in the 2018 documentary on artificial intelligence Do You Trust This Computer?.